Appurv Gupta

 Appurv Gupta is an Indian Hinglish stand-up comedian and satirist.

 Early life

 Gupta was born in Delhi to an engineer father and a homemaker mother.
 He completed his schooling from a government school and graduated in engineering from Jaypee Institute of Information Technology, Noida.
-Engineering, as a field of education, did not interest him, but he pursued it to fulfil his parents' wish.
+Engineering, as a field of education, did not interest him, but he pursued it to fulfill his parents' wish.